Smith v Boston (2015)

 1. Overview of this CE program (top)

 This home study course entails the independent study of Smith v Boston (2015), followed by the completion of a multiple-choice test on-line.
 Participants who receive a passing grade of 75% or higher on the test will receive 2 CE credits.
-Failing participants may retake the test as often as they wish at no additional charge, and receive CE credit when they do pass.
+In accordance with guidance from the APA CE office, we are limiting the number of chances to take the test to 2 times.
+Participants who fail the test may retake the test once at no additional charge, and receive CE credit if they do pass.

 A copy of the reading for this course is available for free download here Smith v City of Boston (2015).